 They have written a blog post covering all the locations for Ice Baths in Thailand.

-So, if you’re looking for ways to improve your overall wellness and performance, give cold exposure a try!
+So, if you’re looking for ways to improve your overall wellness and performance, try cold exposure!

 We hope you enjoyed this insight into the ice baths in Bangkok.